SAP-samples/teched2023-XP264/README.md

 **Second task is to activate your SAP Cloud Identity Services Trial.
 Follow the instrustions in this blog:**
 [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/)

+**Install on your mobile device a time-based authentication application (such as SAP Authenticator, Google Authenticator or Microsoft Authenticator).**

 Now you are ready to start the excercises.

 ## Exercises